 I longed to know how to integrate their suggestions – how to take the shimmering spiritual truths and actually live them.
 I wanted to feel freer and more present.
 I absolutely wanted to stop feeling like I was missing my children’s lives because of the pace of my work and internal pressures to contribute.
 I was tired of consuming myself on the inside to accomplish on the outside.

-And though I didn’t know it at the time, what I most wanted was for someone to hand me a magic elixir: a formula that would free me to both discover and release my unique gifts and to flourish in my personal life.
+And though I didn’t know it at the time, what I most wanted was for someone to hand me a magic elixir – a formula that would free me to both discover and release my unique gifts to the world and to flourish in my personal life.

 My new book and eight-step Flourish coaching program are my effort to pay it forward and to create the formula I longed for during this time of transition.
 The Flourish Formula shows you how to slow down and create more space in which to live your life.
 Not because slowing down itself is the goal.
 I suppose it’s possible to sprint through life and be truly happy.
 But in my experience, if we only have one speed – pressing us ever onward or even accelerating – it becomes impossible to notice the subtle course corrections we need to make along the way.